toyaokeke/SimpleCalculator/StringCalculator/README.md

-# Number Calculator
+# String Calculator

-This is a simple GUI of a number calculator that uses a client-server architecture nd MVC pattern.
+This is a simple GUI of a string calculator that uses a client-server architecture nd MVC pattern.
 The program is designed to have multiple calculators running or your computer using a threadpool to handle the requests

 ## Requirements